Research

 Chapter 5 “A Foothold As Small As a Word”: Redefining War from Evidence of Things Not Seen to Don’t Let Me Be Lonely

-Cawley also writes about works by other major authors and filmmakers of the 20th and 21st century, including Zora Neale Hurston, William Faulkner, John Dos Passos, Virginia Woolf, Paul Celan, Bertolt Brecht, and Jean-Luc Godard, as well as lesser-known and emerging artists and related subjects and fields, including cultural studies, Marxism, documentary art, national identity, and English pedagogy.
+Cawley also writes about works by other major authors and filmmakers of the 20th and 21st century, including Zora Neale Hurston, William Faulkner, John Dos Passos, Virginia Woolf, Paul Celan, Bertolt Brecht, and Jean-Luc Godard, as well as lesser-known and emerging artists and related subjects and fields, including cultural studies, American studies, Marxism, documentary art, and English and writing pedagogy.